 Design & Features

 Aesthetically, the Orca borders on the surgical in part due to its full aluminum frame and shell that extends even to the casing of the power supply unit.
-The sleek silver color scheme is aptly suited to an overall prim look that hints at Xinkebot having opted for efficiency rather than superfluous additions.
+The sleek silver color scheme is aptly suited to an overall tidy appearance that hints at Xinkebot having opted for efficiency rather than superfluous additions.
 It feels almost industrial but in a reasonable price range.

 The design is all about stability, rigidity, and although basic compared to more ambitious alternatives, proves to be understatedly in keeping with what this printer is all about.
 The open plan design coupled with the minimalist design means it is just as suited to a permanent berth on a desk in the home office as it is in a rough and ready workshop scarred by indelible oil stains and awash with all kinds of other hobbyist paraphernalia.